Friday, 5 June 2026

 Alternative Treatments

-There are a variety of alternative treatments that may help you with managing your fibromyalgia symptoms.
-You may find that certain supplements such as St. John’s Wort and melatonin may be helpful for encouraging sleep and minimizing depression.
+There are a variety of alternative treatments that may help you manage your fibromyalgia symptoms.
+You may find that certain supplements, such as St. John’s Wort and melatonin, may help encourage sleep and minimize depression.
 Many people benefit from therapeutic massage and acupuncture.
 You should make sure that you get enough sleep each night.
 There is some evidence that mindfulness meditation, guided imagery, and biofeedback may offer some help to people who suffer from fibromyalgia.
-If you maintain a healthy weight, you may also help to reduce some of the pain symptoms.
+If you maintain a healthy weight, you may also help reduce some of the pain symptoms.

 Good nutritional choices may help to relieve the symptoms of fibromyalgia.
 You should strive to eat a well-rounded diet that includes lean meats, dairy products, green vegetables, whole grains, fruits, nuts, and unsaturated fats.
 Eating certain foods regularly may help to reduce symptoms of fatigue, including the following: